RESOURCE LIST

 Universal Audio Apollo x8 Interface

-I use this interface in my home studio for all of my recording and scoring projects, and I love it.
-Definitely a higher price tag than the iConnect, but the preamps sound wonderful and the available UAD plugins are incredible.
+This is the updated version of the interface I use in my home studio for all of my recording and scoring projects, and I love it.
+Definitely a higher price tag than the Arturia, but the preamps sound wonderful and the available UAD plugins are incredible.

 MIDI Controllers